Seven steps to learning a new piece of piano music.

 Good luck David Why do we practice slow to go fast?
 We all play like we practice.
 If we practice carefully, thoughtfully, and methodically our odds of playing expressively, confidently, and at a steady tempo go up significantly.
 Let's consider one aspect of this: Slow practice.
 1. Slow allows us to consider our motions at the piano.
 2. Slow allows us to play steadier while learning.
 Remember playing quickly and stumbling about may make our stumbling get embedded in our playing.
 3. Speeding up bit by bit, as our skills increase, the scales, chords, arpeggios, etudes, and pieces is a good strategy.
 4. To play fast eventually we will have to practice fast.
 It is good practice to have our musical moves together before sprinting through the music.
 David revised August 2022 Sight-reading tips

-Short story As a teenager I had the worst practicing habits.
-I had no focus or commitment to any task except sightreading, which was fun and easy.
-I loved spending hours reading my mother's piano books, so it is no coincidence that I've spent the last 45 years making a living as a sight-reader.
-First as a professional pianist and later as a teacher.
-Eventually though, I did get my practice habits straightened out and the rest is history.
+Short story As a teenager I had poor practicing habits.
+I had no focus or commitment to any task except sightreading which I found fun and easy.
+I loved spending hours reading from my mother's piano books.
+Therefore, it is no coincidence that I've spent the last 45 years making a living as a sight-reader.
+First as a professional pianist and later as a teacher and drummer.
+Eventually though, I did get my practice habits straightened out and got down to business.
 David Revised August 2022 Some days and weeks are going to be difficult.
 Life will get in the way.
 Here are some suggestions I gave one adult beginner to help relieve his practice room blues.

 If I can help you, call me.
 David Revised August 2022 One of my adult students was asking tonight for some help planning his practice time.
 He is preparing for his Grade 8 piano exam.
 He is an engineer, a spreadsheet kind of guy.
 I'm sympathetic.
 Here is what we discussed.
 Warmup with sight reading.
 Use a metronome!
 Get into the zone.
 Now start practicing Technique with a 2-minute timer.
 Switch activities every 2 minutes = 15 minutes